tom--/precis/README.md

 ### Data

-The `Bidi` and `CaseFold` classes each have  their own repective "data trait" that contains the relevant data from the Unicode Character Database.
+The `Bidi` class has its own "data trait" that contains the relevant data from the Unicode Character Database.
 They are PHP classes in order to exploit opcode caches.
 They are traits not because I plan